pyllyukko/harden.yml/README.md

 * Limited hardening for FreeBSD (see [freebsd.yml](tasks/freebsd.yml))
 * Experimental feature: If you enable `sudo_ids` in `vars.yml`, it enables "Sudo Intrusion Detection" as seen in chapter 9 of [Sudo Mastery](https://mwl.io/nonfiction/tools#sudo2)
     * Only for `SHELLS` `Cmnd_Alias` for now
+* You can run `make pamcheck` to see how the hardening modifies your PAM configurations in Slackware

 References
 ----------